jkeune/hamster_analysis_gmd/README.md

 ### Data
 The analysis is based on three types of data sets:
 1. **FLEXPART-ERA-Interim simulations.** Due to the large amount of data (>30TB in a compressed format), this data is only available upon request.
-The output of these simulations is used to run [HAMSTER](https://github.com/h-cel/hamster).
+The output of these simulations is used to run [HAMSTER](https://github.com/h-cel/hamster); the exact version used in this analysis is tagged 'v1.2.0' and is archived on [Zenodo](https://doi.org/10.5281/zenodo.5788506).
 Details on the setting of HAMSTER are described in the Supplementary Material of the manuscript and in `SETUPS_experiments.txt`.
-2. **Outputs of HAMSTER.** The post-processed outputs from HAMSTER are available on [Zenodo](http://doi.org/10.5281/zenodo.5025802).
+2. **Outputs of HAMSTER.** The post-processed outputs from HAMSTER are available on [Zenodo](http://doi.org/10.5281/zenodo.5793038).
 These data sets are required to create the figures embedded in the manuscript.
 3. **Reference and static data sets.** Additional data sets, such as ERA-Interim for the validation, and geographic data, such as coastlines for plotting, are required.
 Scripts to download these data sets are available in `.data/erainterim` and `./data/staticdata`.

 ### Scripts